 So, it’s used in Ayurvedic medicine, and if anything…we know Forskolin is safe.

 Even if you doubt the entire medicinal system of an ancient culture (India) that’s based on thousands of years of tradition and evolution, this does tell you one thing: it’s not harmful.

 It’s actually an extract from the plant Coleus Forskohlii, a fact that Forskolin advocates love to spread around:

-Safe, just like mint… and, as you can tell by the picture, it actually looks like a mint plant.
+Safe, just like mint… and, as you can tell by the picture, it actually looks like a mint plant (like this review shows).

 Scientists did notice a “modest effect on NO”, but eating beets and hawthorn berries can do that, too.

 OK it’s safe…but what does forskolin actually do?